TedHusted/awake/awake.md/awake.md

 “No one sees the details of your profile.
 AI Matchmaker reduces your information into categories and renders your photo as a lifelike caricature.
 Your first contact will be a secure video chat.
 Background checks ensure authenticity. — The rest is up to you —”

-The OASA APPROVED light on his web browser plug-in glowed bright green,  “Come on, No’, we’re good to go,” Noah says under his breath, mumbling, “and my own background check on AI Architect itself came up green.”
+The OASA APPROVED light on his web browser plug-in glowed bright green.
+“Come on, No’, we’re good to go,” Noah says under his breath, mumbling, “and my own background check on AI Architect itself came up green.”

 The GET STARTED button clicks, and the screen displays a minimal, smoothly designed form with an empty table.